study at nayland

 - involve students in collaborative, pair or group work where they draw on each other’s strengths.

 Students take compulsory subjects of English, Mathematics and Science, and they select another three subjects.

 Students are required to take five subjects at any level.

-Depending on subjects taken (see Nayland Courses), as well as NCEA and Unit Standards students are able to study towards a variety of qualifications from the National Qualifications Framework.
+Depending on subjects taken (see Nayland College Courses), as well as NCEA and Unit Standards students are able to study towards a variety of qualifications from the National Qualifications Framework.
 Scholarship may also be studied in some subjects at Level 3.

 ESOL and Cambridge English